gridsmartercities/python-serverless-template/README.md

     - In the *Parameters* section, enter:
         - The name of your service (for example, *your-service-name*).
         - The email address where staging build errors should be sent to.
+        - For Environment, select "dev"
+        - You can leave the "Related Account Id" field empty for the dev stack.
         - The GitHub Owner (for example, for repo https://github.com/gridsmartercities/python-serverless-template.git, it would be *gridsmartercities*)
         - The GitHub Repo name (for repo https://github.com/gridsmartercities/python-serverless-template.git, it would be *python-serverless-template*)
         - Enter the GitHub token you generated before.
+        - For Build Region, enter your current AWS region.
     - Click *Next*.
     - Accept the *Capabilities and transforms* options at the bottom of the page, and click the *Create stack* button.
     - Wait until the stack is created.